 The number one priority of all staff is the care of campers.
 A staff member's focus of attention is to provide campers with a fun, safe and healthy environment.
 Any complaint or issue identified by a camper is to be treated seriously and with respect (examples of complaints: complaint about a staff person, complaint about another camper, complaint about the program, or activities).
-The complaint or issue must be documented, addressed and a resolution agreed and acted upon.
+The complaint or issue must be documented (when necessary an INS.
+01 completed), addressed and a resolution agreed and acted upon.
 The Camp Director (or winter Camp Coordinator) is to be notified of the situation as it occurs.